Ravencentric/juicenet-cli/docs/index.md

 ## About The Project

-Uploading stuff to usenet is tedious so I tried to make it easier.
+Uploading stuff to Usenet is tedious so I tried to make it easier.

 * Uses [ParPar](https://github.com/animetosho/ParPar) and [Nyuu](https://github.com/animetosho/Nyuu) under the hood
 * Recursively searches for files with pre-defined extensions in `juicenet.yaml` or as passed in `--exts`